SMiRL: Surprise Minimizing Reinforcement Learning in Unstable Environments: Experimental Results

 \section{Experimental Results}

-Our experiments aim to answer the following questions: \textbf{(1)} Can \methodName learn meaningful and complex emergent behaviors in the environments described in Section~\ref{sec:envs}? \textbf{(2)} Can we incorporate generative models into \methodName, as described in~\refSection{sec:method:vae}, and use state densities in learned representation spaces? \textbf{(3)} Can \methodName serve as a joint training objective to accelerate the acquisition of reward-guided behavior, and does it outperform prior intrinsic motivation methods in this role?
-We also illustrate several applications of \methodName, showing that it can accelerate task learning, provide for exploration with fewer damaging falls, and provide for elementary imitation.
-Videos of learned behaviors are available on the website \texttt{https://sites.google.com/view/surpriseminimization/home}
+Our experiments aim to answer the following questions: \textbf{(1)} Can \methodName learn meaningful and complex emergent behaviors without supervision? \textbf{(2)} Can we improve \methodName by incorporating representation learning via VAEs, as described in~\refSection{sec:method}? \textbf{(3)} Can \methodName serve as a joint training objective to accelerate the acquisition of reward-guided behavior, and does it outperform prior intrinsic motivation methods in this role?
+We also illustrate several applications of \methodName, showing that it can accelerate task learning, facilitate exploration, and implement a form of imitation learning.
+Video results of learned behaviors are available at \url{https://sites.google.com/view/surpriseminimization}